 \subsection{Best fit correlation functions from the mean field and weakling bending rod predictions}

-In order to assess the accuracy of the mean field approach, in Figs \ref{SlitFit.fig} and \ref{CylFit.fig} I show the best fit to the simulated transverse bending and position correlation functions for cylindrical and slit confinement using eqs. \ref{confCorr}.
-For each value of $l_p/a\approx \kappa-1/2$ and $R$, the deflection length and frequency $l_d$ and $\omega_d$ as taken as two fitting parameters {\em{without}} using their predicted values (which will be discussed in later sections).
+In order to assess the accuracy of the mean field approach, in Figs \ref{SlitFit.fig} and \ref{CylFit.fig} we show the best fit to the simulated transverse bending and position correlation functions for cylindrical and slit confinement using eqs. \ref{confCorr}.
+For each value of $\kappa$ and $R$, the deflection length and frequency $l_d$ and $\omega_d$ are taken as two fitting parameters.
 In both figures, the MF theory and simulations are in excellent quantitative agreement over the full range of $|s-s'|$ for strong confinement (with $R/l_p\approx 1/3$, depicted in Figs \ref{SlitFit.fig}(A) and \ref{CylFit.fig}(A)).
-The WBR theory, which has a single fitting parameter ($l_d$) instead of two parameters of the MF approach, accurately captures the qualitative behavior of the correlation functions for strong cylindrical and slit confinement (Figs \ref{SlitFit.fig}(C) and \ref{CylFit.fig}(C)), but some quantitative features are not well described by a single decay length $l_d$.
+The WBR theory, which has a single fitting parameter ($l_d$) instead of two parameters of the MF approach, also accurately captures the qualitative behavior of the correlation functions for strong cylindrical and slit confinement (Figs \ref{SlitFit.fig}(C) and \ref{CylFit.fig}(C)).
+For intermediate confinement (with $R/l_p\approx 2$, depicted in \ref{SlitFit.fig}(B,D) and \ref{CylFit.fig}(B,D)), where the Odijk scaling of $\beta\Delta F\sim L/l_d$ is no longer expected to hold, the WBR approach no longer displays quantitative agreement with simulations than for strong confinement (although the best fit for the MF model remains accurate).
 It is of course unsurprising that a fitting with two free parameters is able to produce a better overall fit of the data, but Figs. \ref{SlitFit.fig} and \ref{CylFit.fig} demonstrate that the additional length scale $\omega_d^{-1}$, capturing an oscillation length scale that is distinct from the exponential decay, is necessary to quantitatively describe the statistics of a confined wormlike chain.
-For intermediate confinement (with $R/l_p\approx 3/2$, depicted in \ref{SlitFit.fig}(B,D) and \ref{CylFit.fig}(B,D)), where the Odijk scaling of $\beta\Delta F\sim L/l_d$ is no longer expected to hold, the WBR approach has better quantitative agreement with simulations than for strong confinement (although the best fit for the MF model remains more accurate).